-Yunnan Copper San Mu Mining Co.
-Ltd (San Mu Mining), a China incorporated entity, is now 51% owned by CYU with 49% ownership by Yunnan Copper Industry (Group) Co., Ltd (CYCI).
-San Mu Mining holds a 100% interest in four prospects in northern Laos.
-CYU and San Mu Mining management remain focussed on taking the necessary steps to abandon the Laos projects, a process that may take several months to finalise with the Laos mining authorities.
+CYU and its 51% Chinese-registered subsidiary, Yunnan Copper San Mu Mining Co.
+Ltd (San Mu), continued to seek offers for the purchase of the project interests held by San Mu in Laos.
+This exercise has now ceased and, as a consequence, steps are being taken to abandon the Laos projects and to dissolve the companies involved, a process that may take several months to finalise with the Laos mining authorities.
 CYU will not be incurring any further financial liability in relation to the San Mu entity.